M23 campaign (2022–present): Rutshuru front

 From 19 to 22 June, clashes continued as M23 attempted to break through FARDC defense positions.
 At first, the rebels assaulted villages along the southern axis, but were repelled at Karambi, Kitagoma and Kitovu, Bweza, and Busanza.
-They subsequently focused on Bikenge, Ruvumu, Shangi, and Bukima, overrunning the villages before the FARDC organized a counter-attack.
-The military was able to retake most of these settlements, though Ruvumu, Buharo, and Rutokara reportedly remained rebel-held.
-Overall, the pro-government forces generally held their positions, but the rebel assaults increasingly threatened the Matebe-Rwanguba axis.
+They subsequently focused on Bikenge, Ruvumu, Shangi, and Bukima, overrunning the villages before the FARDC organized a counterattack, retaking most of these settlements.
 Human Rights Watch reported that 17 civilians, including two children, had been summarily executed by M23 on 21 June for suspected collaboration with the FARDC.
 According to the newspaper Eco News, the FARDC reportedly inflicted a defeat on M23 at the Runyoni frontline around this time, wounding Sultani Makenga and killing another rebel commander, Colonel Yusuf Mboneza.
 Mboneza's death was later disputed by pro-M23 sources.
-There was a lull in fighting from 24 to 27 June.
-Combat resumed on 28 June, as rebels attacked FARDC positions at Bushandaba, Ruseke and the strategic hill of Bikona.
+Combat resumed on 28 June as rebels attacked FARDC positions at Bushandaba, Ruseke and the strategic hill of Bikona.
 Pro-government forces, consisting of the military and police, counter-attacked, and retook the villages of Nkokwe, Ruvumu, Rugarama, Rutakara, Ntamugenga and Rutsiro.
 On 29 June, the FARDC continued its advance, capturing Kabindi and Chengerero, though M23 militants countered by attacking Rutsiro.

-The Jomba groupement of Bwisha Chiefdom in Rutshuru Territory, where M23 rebels conducted multiple attacks in July 2022.